harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 ### TLS With Custom Certificates

 It offers the mechanism to validate TLS certifications for the http endpoint.
-You can supply the `cacert` or the client certificate and client key, to perform the validation.
+You can supply the cacert or the client certificate and client key, to perform the validation.

+Please take note that the CA certificate file must be incorporated into the experiment pod as either a configMap or secret.
+The volume name (configMap or secret) and mountPath should be specified within the chaosengine at the `spec.components.secrets` path.

 Use the following example to tune this: